 My colleague Dan Amiri has written more on the “Catholic masculinity” phenomenon here.
 I highly recommend his essay.
 I would add that I’ve seen very similar things said about pressure to conform to a vision of “femininity” to which Catholic women in the same circles are often subjected.
 Perform the right social role, break your back trying to conform to an external standard through your own efforts, and you’ll be the person God wants you to be.
 Of course, Church history is silent on whether (for example) Francis of Assisi worried if his tastes and behavior were masculine enough.
 Joan of Arc was martyred, in part, because her tastes and behavior were not feminine enough.

 Political Catholicism also contains Pelagian traits.
 As with the Pelagianism of personal holiness, we can see this on both the right and the left.
 Allowing the focus of one’s faith to zero in on political activism can instill the belief that it’s within one’s own power to change the system.
 The classic maxim of Christian political activism is at heart Benedictine: “pray like it’s all up to God, work like it’s all up to you.”
 (Or, if you’re a Christian leftist, Mary Harris Jones’s “pray for the dead and fight like hell for the living.”)
 But with Benedictines prayer comes first; the work schedule in a monastery is at service to the liturgy of the hours.
-The work schedule is subject to change to accomodate the prayer schedule, not the other way around.
+The work schedule is subject to change to accommodate the prayer schedule, not the other way around.
 Political activism must start from the realization that the credit for building a better world isn’t ours alone (nor are we solely to blame when we don’t).

 Even atheist activists recognize that there are natural and sociological laws and elements of pure chance that influence public affairs.
 A Christianity that gives more political responsibility to humankind than comparable atheist philosophies is a Christianity that has succumbed to Pelagius’s valorization of human will.
 This is often present in religious-right visions of society where moral propriety is enforced by stringent legalities.
 At the same time, it also appears—and, again, many will openly admit it—when religious leftists act as if social and legal progress takes away the need for spiritual and moral reform.
 A Catholic ideologue on the right might think abortion will magically go away if we throw people in jail for it; the Catholic ideologue on the left may believe it will magically go away if we use taxes and welfare policy to pay people not to do it.